-We would be happy to enter into dialogue with other scholars who are investigating the foreign communities of Via Giulia.
+We are happy to start a dialogue with scholars who are investigating the foreign communities of Via Giulia.
 If you are interested, please feel free to contact us.

 Giuseppe Bonaccorso, "La chiesa dei Ss.
 Faustino e Giovita dei Bresciani a Roma.
 La storia dell’area del palazzo dei Tribunali tra contese e progetti: da Bramante a Carlo Fontana", RIHA Journal 0239, in Constructing Nationhood in Early Modern Rome, ed. by Susanne Kubersky-Piredda and Tobias Daniels, Special Issue RIHA Journal, 0237–0243 (2020).